tayeb1234567/TYB-Hotel-Project/README.txt

-to check that data we open the cmd prompt again and type these commands:
+to check the logs data we open the cmd prompt again and type these commands:

 sqlite3 logs.db